VladislavHristov/Programming-for-QA/SquareArea/README.md

 # Programming-for-QA
-All the exercises from the course with C# + additional from the world
+Write a console program that reads the length of one side of a square from the console, calculates the area, and displays the result on the console.

+Example Input/Output

+Input	Output
+2	2
+Input	Output
+6	36